 All pharmacies will be expected, on every day they have contracted opening hours, to be open to the public between 10am and 12 noon and 2pm and 4pm as a minimum (if these are contracted hours).

-The PSNC wording is shown below and the SOP their webpage can be accessed by clicking here.
+The PSNC wording is shown below and the SOP webpage can be accessed on the PSNC website.

 Opening hours flexibility

 • If under significant pressure, at the discretion of the responsible pharmacist, pharmacies may close their doors to the public for up to 2.5 hours a day, including lunch.

 • Community pharmacies are expected to be open to the public between 10am-12 noon and 2pm-4pm as a minimum (if these are contracted core or supplementary hours).